MaxwellOlson-Burkman/csc3400-git-assignment/README.md

 to run-> python calculator.py number (operand(+-/*^ or sqrt)) number like -> python calculator.py 5 + 2
 outputs 7.0
 python calculator 3 * 4
-oytputs 12.0
+outputs 12.0

 Features-> 1.
 A calculator that outputs float numers if input properly 2. throws errors if inputted wrong 3. sqrt works